PatrickRWells/lenskappa/README.md

 ## Installation

-lenskappa has been tested and is working with python >= 3.7.
-It may work on older versions of python, but I recommend just creating a new conda or virtualenv environment.
+lenskappa has been tested and is working with python >= 3.8.

 If you are unfamiliar with virtual environments, start [here](https://www.youtube.com/watch?v=KxvKCSwlUv8).